The Pros and Cons of Globalization for Developed Countries

-No matter how much economists are quick to extol the universal benefits of globalization, some politicians demonize globalization as a force that takes away domestic jobs.
+No matter how much economists are quick to extol the universal benefits of globalization, some politicians and other economist demonize globalization as a force that takes away domestic jobs.
 These conflicting viewpoints have created a maelstrom of opinions and policies across developed countries that range from extreme protectionism through trade barriers, like President Trump's example, to complete openness.

 From an economic standpoint, globalization is typically defined as the increase in the global trade of goods, services, capital, and technology.
 This growth in trade has been especially acute between developed countries like the United States and emerging markets, such as China.

 The core benefit of globalization is the comparative advantage—that is, the ability of one country to produce goods or services at a lower opportunity cost than other countries.
 While the idea seems simple on the surface, it quickly becomes counterintuitive when examined more deeply.
 The theory suggests that two countries capable of producing two commodities at different costs can benefit the most by exporting the good where the comparative advantage exists.

 Empirical evidence suggests that a positive growth effect takes place in countries that are sufficiently rich when it comes to globalization.
 For investors and economies, globalization also provides the opportunity to reduce the volatility of output and consumption, since products and services can be imported or exported with greater ease.
 Fewer "bubbles" arise from a mismatch in supply and demand if the production of goods and services is more elastic.